 Since 2011 the ITM Library licences a large electronic journal package via Cebam, the Belgian Evidence-based Medicine Center.
 This rich and diverse collection includes a.o.:

 - 700 additional Elsevier journals, including e.g. Social Science and Medicine and Journal of Clinical Epidemiology.

 - 350 Lippincott Williams and Wilkins journals, including e.g. Academic Medicine and Current Opinion in Infectious Diseases.

 - 1,000 SpringerLink biomedical, life sciences, and medicine journals, including e.g. Archives of Virology and Current Microbiology.

 - Lots of evidence-based medicine content, including BMJ Clinical Evidence and other European guidelines.

 - Several pharmacopoeias (via MicroMedex).

 Unlike most of our current subscriptions the Cebam Digital Library for Health does not feature automatic IP recognition, but requires login accounts.
 These – grouped per ITM unit – can be obtained from the library at email@example.com.

-Earlier the following journal packages were already made available to ITM:
+The following journal packages are also available to ITM: